 Once admitted to the Program, students are issued a letter of acceptance by SIR.
 Students use this document to apply for their student visa at the nearest Russian embassy or consulate.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

 During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 Students will be provided with orientation materials upon arrival at SIR.

 How to Apply

 Complete and submit the SPBU application to the SIS Office of International Programs (OIP) by the specified deadline for the semester in which you intend to study abroad.
-Students may not apply directly to St. Petersburg University.
+Applicants are required to submit a non-refundable $50 application fee.
+Payment details are included in the online application.
+Students may not apply directly to St. Petersburg State University.